rkt/rkt/Documentation/running-fly-stage1.md

 ## Notes on isolation and security

-By design, the *fly* stage1 does not provide the same isolaton and security features as the default stage1.
+By design, the *fly* stage1 does not provide the same isolation and security features as the default stage1.

 Specifically, the following constraints are not available when using the *fly* stage1: